AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 The end result should be this simple directory structure:

-{% include picture.html img="directory-structure" ext="JPG" alt="Jekyll starter files." %}
+{% include picture.html img="directory-structure" ext="jpg" alt="Jekyll starter files." %}

 ### 3. Configuring Jekyll with GitHub Pages